bitcointranscripts/bitcointranscripts/chaincode-podcast/watchtowers-lightning-privacy.md

 Speaker 1: 00:33:31

-Jeff Deist Yeah, it's just a file.
+Yeah, it's just a file.
 You can also just make it like a file sharing service.
 You just have you store all my stuff.

 Speaker 0: 00:33:38

-Carlos Gonzalez-Ramon You could actually, it's built in a way where you can do that because not all the watch hour implementations allow for this, but you can retrieve the data that you have sent to the AOS Satoshi.
+You could actually, it's built in a way where you can do that because not all the watch hour implementations allow for this, but you can retrieve the data that you have sent to the eye of Satoshi.
 So I can send you encrypted backups of something and then I can retrieve them later on.
 As long as I have the encryption key, I have a free backup system.
-So the AOS Satoshi allows this by design because it's not meant only to be used for lining.
+So the eye of Satoshi allows this by design because it's not meant only to be used for lightning.
-It was kind of like a general-purpose watchtower that ended up being implemented first for lining because it was like the best fit.
+It was kind of like a general-purpose watchtower that ended up being implemented first for lightning because it was like the best fit.

 ## More privacy considerations in Lightning